FelixBer/FindFunc/README.md

 Further GUI usage

 * Rules can be edited by double-clicking the Data column
-* Rules can be inverted (negative match) by double clicking the invert-match column
+* Rules can be inverted (negative match) by double-clicking the invert-match column
-* Rules can be enabled/disabled by double clicking the enabled-column
+* Rules can be enabled/disabled by double-clicking the enabled-column
 * Sorting is supported both for Rule-List and Result-List
 * Double-click Result item to jump to it in IDA
+  * function name: jump to function start
+  * any other column: jump to match of last matched rule
 * Checkbox Profile: Outputs profiling information for the search
 * Checkbox Debug: Dumps detailed debugging output for code rule matching - only use it if few functions make it to the code checking rule, otherwise it might take very long!